Epicfisher/kobold-api/README.md

 ### Description

-Tells the AI to Retry it's Last Generated Chunk
+Tells the AI to Retry it's Last Generated Chunk.
+Calls "controller.GetOutput()" Afterwards to Return the Generated Output Text

 ### Arguments
 | No Arguments |